resist-js/resist/docs/en-US/CONTRIBUTING.md

 1. Fork [the repository](https://github.com/resist-js/resist/) and create your branch from `master`.
 1. Describe your **test plan** in your pull request description.
 Make sure to test your changes.
-1. Make sure your code lints (`pnpm check`).
+1. Make sure your code passes all checks (`pnpm check`).
 1. Make sure your tests pass (`pnpm test`).

 All pull requests should be opened against the `master` branch.

+### Documentation

+If your pull request potentially affects any portion of Documentation either directly or indirectly, make sure that updated translations for all current languages are included.
+This includes any alteration to how the following processes work: GitHub Actions, GitHub Checks, GitHub Commits, GitHub Documentation, GitHub Issues, GitHub PRs, GitHub Release, GitHub Setup and Housekeeping.
+Any changes must also be subsequently reflected through the same means in `@resistjs/go/templates`.

 #### Test plan

 A good test plan has the exact commands you ran and their output, provides screenshots or videos if the pull request changes UI.

-- If you've changed APIs, updated the documentation.
+- If you've changed APIs, update the documentation.

 #### Testing

-Run `pnpm test` to run the tests for all subpackages.
+Run `pnpm test` to run the tests for all sub packages.

 You can run the tests for a single package by first moving to that directory.
 E.g. `cd packages/go`.